-Brian Neltner is primarily focused on solving challenging problems in chemicals, energy, sustainability, and other high human-impact areas such as medical devices using materials science, advanced catalysts, thin film coatings, and broad systems engineering.
+Brian Neltner is primarily focused on solving challenging problems in chemicals, energy, sustainability, and other high-impact areas such as advanced catalysts, thin film coatings, and broad systems engineering.

 In pursuit of these goals, Brian also independently designed and implemented an electronic control system with integrated analog dimmable power controllers and thermocouples for furnace control, DC power outputs for control of valves, analog outputs and inputs for flow controller and sensor integration, and communication ports for integrating off-the-shelf digital devices such as pumps.